 There are a few local dhabas that serve almost all of north Indian dishes as well as Tibetan food like momos, Chowmein and Thukpa.
 The best place to eat here will be in your own hotel though.

 Only BSNL works in Nako Village but the reception will be extremely bad.
-I tried making a few calls but half of the times, the call did not go through.
+I tried making a few calls but half of the time, the call did not go through.
 When it did, the voice quality was so bad that I could barely make out what the other person was saying.
-On a positive side though, you will at least be able to send text messages out.
+On the positive side though, you will at least be able to send text messages out.
 For more information, please read Mobile Network in Spiti Valley and Data Connectivity.

 Electricity & TV

 Electricity is available in the village but power cuts are frequent.
 On this day, when we reached Nako, there was no electricity available and it remained gone the entire time we were there.
 Even our dinner was done in candlelight as you will read about it further in the article.

 Only one hotel here has a TV.
 So if that is something you do need during your vacations, please ask before checking in.